zeph-yr/XephGBT/README.md

 <p>🎉 This marks exactly 3 years since I started streaming and playing this game!
 Thank you for giving me your time and friendship, and going through a global pandemic and lockdown in VR with me.
 Our wee-hours MP sessions and conversations in 1.11.0, hardcore tournaments, pats for my kitty strimers, game-bending shenanigans and jokes when I laughed til I couldn't breathe are memories I cherish.
 Here's to more coming!🥳</p>

-<p>I hope you enjoy playing with XephGBT as much as I did developing it ❤️ Thanks Wulflee for the Special Request.</p>
+<p>I hope you enjoy playing with XephGBT as much as I did developing it ❤️ Thanks Wulfleee for the Special Request.</p>

 <p><b>One more time.</b> This mod changes a player's game instantly.
 Please keep in mind when interacting with broadcasters that you are interacting with a real person.
 Please treat them with respect, in a way they would like to be treated.
 If you're unsure, they'll probably appreciate your asking 🤗</p>